satellite-image-deep-learning/techniques/README.md

 * Checkout Microsoft [AirSim](https://microsoft.github.io/AirSim/), which is a simulator for drones, cars and more, built on Unreal Engine
 * [Combining Synthetic Data with Real Data to Improve Detection Results in Satellite Imagery](https://one-view.ai/combining-synthetic-data-with-real-data-to-improve-detection-results-in-satellite-imagery-case-study/)
 * [Synthinel](https://github.com/timqqt/Synthinel) -> synthetic overhead imagery with full pixel-wise building labels, created using ESRI CityEngine
+* [BlenderGIS](https://github.com/domlysz/BlenderGIS) could be used for synthetic data generation

 # Interesting deep learning projects
 ## Raster Vision by Azavea